 If … non-lethal means are sufficient to defend and protect people’s safety from the aggressor, authority will limit itself to such means, as these are more in keeping with the concrete conditions of the common good and more in conformity with the dignity of the human person.
 11

-- See more at: http://www.pacatholic.org/bishops-statements/death-penalty-choose-life/#sthash.C2XuTyGb.dpufThe primary activity of this ministry is to support and organize St. Luke's participation in the annual Life Chain on Gause Boulevard and the Life March at the state capital in Baton Rouge.
+- See more at: http://www.pacatholic.org/bishops-statements/death-penalty-choose-life/#sthash.C2XuTyGb.dpufThe primary activity of this ministry is to support and organize St. Luke's participation in Pro-life events, such as, Pro-life marches, news from Louisiana Right to Life, Slidell Crisis Pregnancy Help Center, praying to stop abortion, the annual Life Chain on Gause Boulevard and the Life March at the state capital in Baton Rouge.